codescrum/mongodb-replica-set-verifier/README.md

 Replica Set Verifier
 ====================

-RSV is a unix service taht checks if your replica set is running, this chunk of code is based on C.
+RSV is a unix service that checks if your replica set is running, this chunk of code is based on C.

 ####SAMPLE BUILD: